-- 23. Following each QSEC auction, or following a PARCA or IP PARCA being agreed, demand for Incremental Obligated Entry Capacity will be identified.
+- 23. Following each QSEC auction, or following a PARCA being agreed, demand for Incremental Obligated Entry Capacity will be identified.
 If Incremental Obligated Entry Capacity is not released then no further action need be taken by National Grid. - 24.
 If, in accordance with the ECR, National Grid considers that it is appropriate to release Incremental Obligated Entry Capacity then the methodology in this Statement shall be applied to see whether the quantity of Incremental Obligated Entry Capacity required to be released can be reduced through Entry Capacity Substitution. - 25.
-In respect of any QSEC or Annual Yearly auction, capacity will only be considered available for substitution after all qualifying bids for existing capacity have been satisfied, i.e. capacity will be allocated at the ASEP where bids are placed before being substituted to another ASEP.
-For the avoidance of doubt in the event that an incremental signal is received and substitution analysis is undertaken prior to the
+In respect of any QSEC auction, capacity will only be considered available for substitution after all qualifying bids for existing capacity have been satisfied, i.e. capacity will be allocated at the ASEP where bids are placed before being substituted to another ASEP. - 26.
+In respect of any PARCA, capacity will only be considered available for reservation pending substitution after all bids for existing unsold capacity placed via the (Ad-hoc) QSEC Auction have been satisfied, i.e. capacity will be allocated at the ASEP where bids are placed before being reserved pending substitution to, another ASEP.
+Notwithstanding paragraph 22.b), once capacity has been substituted or reserved pending substitution it will not be available to satisfy bids for capacity at that ASEP in future QSEC auctions. - 27.
+Capacity will only be available to be substituted from an ASEP in the quantity determined in accordance with paragraph 22.